Journaling

 7. Explore digital planners and templates

-While GoodNotes comes with a variety of default templates, you can also import your own.
+While Goodnotes comes with a variety of default templates, you can also import your own.

 It’s similar to finding beautiful stationery: instead of changing your handwriting, let the paper transform the way your notes look.